Nika0000/nika0000/README.md

 ## How it Works

-RAYWAN operates on a host-client architecture, designed for real-time, low-latency communication between a gaming server (host) and the client application.
+SPACERUN operates on a host-client architecture, designed for real-time, low-latency communication between a gaming server (host) and the client application.
 The platform utilizes P2P (peer-to-peer) communication, allowing for direct, fast video/audio streaming from the server to the client without intermediary servers.

-Here’s a step-by-step breakdown of the data flow and processes in RAYWAN:
+Here’s a step-by-step breakdown of the data flow and processes in SPACERUN:

 ### Server Side (Host)

 1. __Game Rendering__: The game is rendered on the host server using high-performance computing resources, typically leveraging GPU acceleration to ensure smooth, high-frame-rate rendering.

 2. __Video Capture and Encoding__: Once the game is rendered, frames are captured and then encoded using GPU hardware acceleration.
-RAYWAN supports various codecs such as H.264, HEVC, and AV1, ensuring high-quality, efficient encoding.
+SPACERUN supports various codecs such as H.264, HEVC, and AV1, ensuring high-quality, efficient encoding.
 The use of hardware encoding reduces latency and CPU load, optimizing performance.

 3. __RTSP Streaming__: The encoded video and audio streams are packaged into an RTSP (Real-Time Streaming Protocol) stream.
 RTSP allows efficient real-time transmission of multimedia content, which is ideal for high-performance gaming.